DamianPala/pyrepogen/README.md

 ### Config file

 In the case when you want to generate many repositories, using a predefined configuration file is the best solution.

-Just prepare a configuration file named `gen_repo.cfg` using following template and save it on your hard drive.
-You can also copy from sources and complete the `gen_repo.cfg` file instead of creating it by hand.
+Configuration file could be created in many ways:

+1. Using following config file template and saved as `gen_repo.cfg` file
+2. Automatically generated in current working directory when you run Pyrepogen with only `repo_path` parameter.
+3. By copying from sources the `gen_repo.cfg` file.

 #### Config file template